-Advanced techniques of sound recording, mixing, and editing using stereo and multi-track equipment; emphasis on digital tape formats and workstations.
+Advanced techniques of sound recording, mixing, and editing using digital recorders and workstations.
 First semester, two hours.

 RTV 501-Advanced Announcing.

 Interviewing, ad-libbing, newscasting, sportscasting, and advanced commercial delivery on radio and television.
 Announcing as a profession.
 First semester, three hours.
 Prerequisite: permission of the instructor.